-Comment: The current funding allocation model provides \$50,000 to each on the five provinces and \$50,000 for inter-provincial projects, for a total of \$300,000.
-Funds are recommended for approval by volunteer advisory committees based on province-specific conservation priorities.
+Comment: The current funding allocation model provides \$50,000 to each on the five provinces and \$50,000 for inter-provincial projects, supplemented in 2014 by an additional allocation according to a formula, for a total of \$400,000.
+Funds are recommended for approval by the Board of Directors by volunteer advisory committees based on province-specific conservation priorities.
 The amount of the annual allocation is guided by the long-term financial plan and is subject to change dependent on that plan.